Milagros Maldonado: Film career

-Milagros Maldonado ventured into different areas of cinema.
-In 1986, she starred in a film version of Doña Bárbara by Rómulo Gallegos.
-The filming occurred on Hato El Frio's family ranch, but it couldn't finish properly due to a conflict between the leading actor and the producers.
-Sometime later, the renowned director Diego Rísquez cast Milagros Maldonado to play La Malinche, the Nahua woman who collaborated with Hernán Cortés in the conquest of Mexico, in his 1988 film Amerika, Terra Incognita.
+In 1986, Maldonado starred in a film version of Doña Bárbara by Rómulo Gallegos.
+The filming occurred on Hato El Frio's family ranch, but was unfinished due to a conflict between the leading actor and the producers.

+The director Diego Rísquez cast Milagros Maldonado to play La Malinche, the Nahua woman who collaborated with Hernán Cortés in the conquest of Mexico, in his 1988 film Amerika, Terra Incognita.

-During her tenure as director of La Previsora Art Gallery, she promoted the making of several documentaries.
-The first one was La Vida en Color de Carlos Cruz Diez (2005) in co-production with Bolívar Films.
-Later, she was involved in Leo Matiz, El Sentido de lo Moderno (2007), with the collaboration of Cuban photography curator and critic José Antonio Navarrete.
-Finally, for Walter Arp… Rara Avis (2008), the Foundation teamed up with the television network Vale TV to produce a documentary on the artist's necessary research on Venezuelan birds.
-The network still broadcasts the film.
+During her tenure as director of La Previsora Art Gallery, Milagros Maldonado promoted the making of several documentaries: La Vida en Color de Carlos Cruz Diez (2005) in co-production with Bolívar Films; Leo Matiz, El Sentido de lo Moderno (2007), with the collaboration of Cuban photography curator and critic José Antonio Navarrete; and to accompany the 2008 Walter Arp exhibition, the Foundation collaborated with the television network Vale TV to create a documentary about the artist's research on Venezuelan birds.